sejooo1/sejooo1/README.md

 # Hi there, I'm Sead Fejzagić! 👋

 I'm a software developer with a passion for backend development and continuous learning.
-Currently pursuing my final year of studies in Electrical Engineering with a focus on Computer Science and Informatics at the University of Sarajevo.
+Bachelor of Electrical Engineering with a specialization in Computer Science and Informatics at the University of Sarajevo.

 ## About Me

 ### Education
-- **Faculty of Electrical Engineering**, University of Sarajevo *2019 - Present | Computer Science and Informatics*
+- **Faculty of Electrical Engineering**, University of Sarajevo *2019 - 2024 | Computer Science and Informatics*
 - **Prva gimnazija Sarajevo**
   *2015 - 2019 | Department of Mathematics and Informatics*